-- Senior Thesis (Spring) The senior thesis is an independent study for individual students.
+- Senior Independent Work (Fall/Spring) Senior independent work is intended for seniors who choose to complete a one term project.
+The independent work must incorporate aspects and principles of design, whether for a system, product, vehicle, device, software, or apparatus.
+Students develop a topic of their own or select from a list of topics prepared by the faculty.
+They develop a work plan and select an adviser.
+Either of these courses will satisfy the department's senior independent work requirement. - Senior Thesis (Spring) The senior thesis is an independent study for individual students.
 The thesis must incorporate aspects and principles of design, whether for a system, product, vehicle, device, software, or apparatus.
 Work begins in the fall, but enrollment is only in spring term when a double grade is awarded.
 Students develop their own topic or select a topic from a list of topics prepared by the faculty.
 Students develop a work plan and select an advisor for their work.
 This course will satisfy the department's senior independent work requirement. - Senior Project (Spring) The senior project is a year long independent study intended for students who choose to work in teams of two or more.
 The team or group project must incorporate aspects and principles of design, whether for a system, product, vehicle, device, software, or apparatus.
 Work begins in the fall, but enrollment is only in spring term when a double grade is awarded.
 Groups develop their own topic or select a topic from a list of topics prepared by the faculty.
 Groups develop a work plan and select an advisor for their work.
-This course will satisfy the department's senior independent work requirement. - Instabilities in Fluids: Linear and Non-linear Analysis of Waves and Patterns in the Environment (Fall) MAE 463 is an optional technical elective in the Mechanical Program.
+This course will satisfy the department's senior independent work requirement. - Instabilities in Fluids: Linear and Non-linear Analysis of Waves and Patterns in the Environment (Spring) MAE 463 is an optional technical elective in the Mechanical Program.
 This course requires 1st year Physics, 1st year Mathematics and MAE 305.
 (MAE 305 may be taken concurrently with the Instructor's permission).